 It’s not all about special effects, either.
 You’ll also get a comprehensive set of features for all parts of the video post-production process, including titles, audio editing, animations, color grading, and more, all available in just a click or two.

 You can import and animate custom 3D models with the help of 3D cameras, dynamic lighting, and simulated 3D cameras.
 The platform even throws in a dedicated 360-degree viewer if you have the right equipment.

 This may sound overwhelming, but trust us, it isn’t, especially since all the features and options are neatly arranged into an intuitive user interface.
 HitFilm Pro can be yours for a one-time payment of $349.
 There’s a free trial available, but it doesn’t support exporting.

 Adobe Premiere Elements (opens in new tab) was created with complete video-editing beginners in mind.
 The company has done its due diligence to make the interface as simple and approachable as possible, and the same goes even for its Expert interface.
 This, however, may result in outgrowing the platform once you master it.

-Centred around an editing timeline to which you drag video, image, and audio files, it features large, clearly labelled dashboard buttons.
+Centered around an editing timeline to which you drag video, image, and audio files, it features large, clearly labeled dashboard buttons.
 There are also searchable tutorials and guides for every step of the video-editing process and many common issues you may encounter while using it.

-The platform can only be acquired through a rather inexpensive one-off purchase of $99.99 (currently discounted to $69.99), so once you make your payment, it’s yours to keep forever.
+The platform can only be acquired through a rather inexpensive one-off purchase of $99.99 ($69.99 at the time of writing, due to a sale), so once you make your payment, it’s yours to keep forever.
 There’s a 30-day free trial so you can check whether Adobe Premiere Elements is good enough for your requirements before purchasing.